How to Host a Jane's Walk

 Jane’s Walks are hour-long, guided walking tours.

-Jane’s Talks are presentations or panel discussions that will be hosted live and recorded.
-They can be hosted at a particular location in the community or our central event space.
+Jane’s Talks are seated presentations or panel discussions, hosted at a particular location in the community or our central wheelchair-accessible event space.

 Selecting a Topic and Neighbourhood: